-Researchers predict that the Coronavirus will continue to dominate the news throughout 2021.
+Researchers predict that the Coronavirus and its variants will continue to dominate the news indefinitely.

 The good news is that many pharmaceutical companies vying to gain a foothold on becoming the biggest Coronavirus vaccine provider will continue to heighten optimism globally.

-As a result, introverts will continue to be in a position of strength since online education, working from home, and home entertainment will loom large throughout 2021.
+As a result, introverts will continue to be in a position of strength since online education, working from home, and home entertainment will loom large.

 After 2020, many introverts may never settle for coexisting within an extroverted-centric society again.

-Consequently, the lockdowns by the Coronavirus in 2020 was the confidence builder introverts needed in ways they could never have imagined.
+Consequently, the Coronavirus lockdown in 2020 was the confidence builder introverts needed in ways they could never have imagined.

-Also, the Coronavirus not only allowed them to spend more time in isolation, it exposed the gaps within their lifestyle that needed to be filled.
+Also, the Coronavirus allowed them to spend more time in isolation and exposed the gaps within their lifestyle that needed to be filled.

-So, what trends and predictions for 2021 can introverts look forward to seeing?
+So, what trends and predictions can introverts look forward to seeing?

 The Rise of Online Certification Programs